The Best Psychology Tricks in Marketing

 Reciprocating The Good

 People like to repay kindness with kindness.
-Customers will likely make future purchases if your business offers something as a token of appreciation.
+Buyers are far more likely to return when your business offers something as a token of appreciation

-For example, you may send your customers gift cards to show them you appreciate them.
+For example, you may send gift cards to your audience to show you appreciate their business.

 They will, in turn, feel the need to reciprocate by being loyal, which means more sales.